Why Study Online

 The type of assessment depends on the topic of the lesson as well as the science being taught.
 Examples include:

-1. Self-Study Drills (SSD): The drills are typically composed of 7-10 short answer or multiple-choice questions per lesson.
+The drills are typically composed of 7-10 short answer or multiple-choice questions per lesson.
 Once the student reaches the end of the SSD page, they can hit the button “Save my answers.”
 Upon doing this, the correct answer for each of the questions will be shown.
 The student thus has a way of checking their understanding by comparing the model answers with their responses.
-If an answer is unclear, the student can clarify the answer with their Teaching Assistant (TA).

-2. E-Portfolio: At the end of the each lesson recording, the instructor will ask the student to perform some specific practice exercises.
-The student uses the E-Portfolio for this lesson to complete the exercise.
+At the end of the each lesson recording, the instructor will ask the student to perform some specific practice exercises.
+The student uses the e-Portfolio for this lesson to complete the exercise.

-Discussion forums are the means through which students maintain a steady “conversation” with everyone else (i.e. their fellow classmates, TAs, and instructors) throughout the course.
+Discussion forums are the means through which students maintain a steady “conversation” with everyone else (i.e. their fellow classmates and instructors) throughout the course.

-TAs, instructors, and students can all post to the forum.
-Posts may include interesting articles from the TAs, requests to the students, and questions from the students.
+Instructors and students can post to the forum.
+Posts may include interesting articles from the instructor, requests to the students, and questions from the students.
 Students are strongly encouraged to share thoughts and ask questions via the forum.
 The “Meet Your Classmates” forum is the place to post self-introductions at the beginning of the semester.

 Students are periodically expected to complete assignments (e.g. a mid-term assignment or a final assignment).
 These assignments test the student’s knowledge across a group of lessons covered in the course.
 Some courses have more rigorous assignment requirements, including a pre-lesson and post-lesson assignment.